Pain in the neck is most commonly the result of four main causes: trauma, poor posture, muscle strain, or a degenerative disc disease.

 When left untreated, a neck condition or injury can cause further damage, and you could be left dealing with chronic pain.
 In some cases, pain in the neck can be a sign of a serious medical condition, and specialized treatment should be sought to ensure that a proper diagnosis is made.

 To consult with our neck doctor, please request an appointment online or call (810) 985-4900.

 At Orthopedic Associates of Port Huron, we designed our Spine Center to meet all of your unique back, neck, and spine needs, from scoliosis to herniated discs.
 Our dedicated team of specialty-trained back, neck, and spine doctors includes some of the most highly skilled experts in the area.
 Our specialists offer each patient advanced and minimally invasive techniques to effectively treat their spine injury or condition.
 By your side every step of the way, our spine specialists offer our patients access to the exceptional care they need to get back to a life renewed.

 Why choose Orthopedic Associates?

-Our neck specialists at Orthopedic Associates have completed additional training, specifically in the back, neck, and spine.
-With this advanced training, our physicians have the training, experience, and expertise to assess, diagnose, and treat your neck injury or condition individually to your needs.
+Our neck specialist at Orthopedic Associates has completed additional training, specifically in the back, neck, and spine.
+With this advanced training, our physician has the training, experience, and expertise to assess, diagnose, and treat your neck injury or condition individually to your needs.